 However, it’s listing on the Docker Store gives a different story;

 Here we can see the image is actually maintained by Couchbase Inc, who, from clicking on the link, we can tell a verified publisher.
-You will also notice that there are no commands like
+You will also notice that there are no

 $ docker pull store/couchbase/couchbase:3.1.5